pdfcpu/pdfcpu/content/getting_started/usage.md

 ## Version

-Print the installed pdfcpu version.
+Print the installed pdfcpu version and build identity without loading configuration.
+Use `pdfcpu config inspect` to report the selected configuration path.

 ```
 pdfcpu version [flags]